CodingClubUC3M/codingclubuc3m.netlify.com/content/home/about.md

 ## Organizers

-Members of the **Department of Statistics** and the **UC3M-Santander Institute of Big Data**, with the kind collaboration of other departments (Mathematics, Economics, Computer Science and Engineering, etc).
+Members of the **Department of Statistics** and the **UC3M-Santander Big Data Institute**, with the kind collaboration of other departments (Mathematics, Economics, Computer Science and Engineering, etc).
 Any person with interest in coding is welcome to join!